 TUM Graduate Councils honours outstanding doctoral supervision

-On behalf of all doctoral candidates, the TUM Graduate Council awards since 2018 on a yearly basis the TUM Supervisory Award under the patronage of the President of TUM Prof. Dr. Thomas Hofmann and funded by the TUM Graduate School.
+On behalf of all doctoral candidates, the TUM Graduate Council awards since 2018 on a yearly basis the TUM Supervisory Award under the patronage of the President of TUM Prof. Dr. Thomas Hofmann and funded by the Bund der Freunde der TUM.
 The TUM Supervisory Award which also encompasses a prize of 5,000€ is presented as part of the festivities of the Dies Academicus to a distinguished TUM doctoral supervisor – either a professor or a post-doc – who has comitted herself or himself in the past to an outstanding supervision and education of her or his doctoral candidates.

 The TUM Supervisory Award not only aims at rewarding extraordinary supervision of doctoral candidates but also at raising the awareness for the necessity of a reliable, sincere, and respectful relationship between the supervisor and the doctoral candidates.
 Thus, the TUM Supervisory Award lies at the heart of the purpose of the TUM Graduate Council and the selection, respectively the election of the laureate is conducted accordingly (see details below).

 TUM Supervisory Award 2022

-In 2021, the TUM Supervisory Award will be awarded for the fourth consecutive year.
-All doctoral candidates who are currently members of the TUM Graduate School and all alumni who left the TUM Graduate School during the previous year (relevant is the date of defense) are called to nominate their outstanding supervisor (either a professor or a post-doc) until the 14th of March (24:00), 2021.
+In 2022, the TUM Supervisory Award will be awarded for the fifth consecutive year.
+All doctoral candidates who are currently members of the TUM Graduate School and all alumni who left the TUM Graduate School during the previous year (relevant is the date of defense) are called to nominate their outstanding supervisor (either a professor or a post-doc) until March 14th (24:00), 2022.
 To nominate your supervisor, you and up to 2 of your fellow doctoral candidates only need to fill out the nomination form found at this link.